vidarafael/Ekaizen-Desafio/README.md

 -- instale as dependências do back
 $ yarn

-# Acesse a Past frontend
+# Acesse a Pasta frontend
+-- $ cd ..
 $ cd frontend

 -- instale as dependências do front